Getting help in a crisis

 - You and your relative may notice early warning signs that their mental health is getting worse.
 If possible, try to get help early.

 - Different services can help your relative in a crisis, such as the Community Mental Health Team (CMHT) or crisis team.
+Services vary depending on the area that your relative is in.

 - In some circumstances, the Mental Health Act might be needed.
 The ‘nearest relative’ can ask social services to think about assessing your relative under the Mental Health Act.